Zeroeh/data-utils/README.md

 # data-utils
 Some simple utilities to help with managing large sets of files.
+Some things to note:
+- These scripts were not created with safety in mind.
+The scripts essentially run raw os commands.
+If any target file contains unescaped data it could cause an unintentional code execution.

 # get_hash.py
 - This script is useful for hashing all the files in the superdirectory.
 I mostly use this to quickly verify torrent files, as well as prepare a list of hashes when uploading a torrent.
 Results are only saved once the script is finished running.